Installation

 ```

-#### Privileged Mode (root)
+#### Privileged mode (root)

 In privileged mode, the checkpointing and restoring are done as root.
 Privileged mode requires no additional configuration.

-#### Unprivileged Mode (user)
+#### Unprivileged mode (user)

 In unprivileged mode, the checkpointing and restoring are done as the job's user, i.e., the UID of the SLURM job performs the checkpoint and restore.
 This configuration is useful when the root is demoted for security purposes.
-For example, a NFS with `root_squash` requires unprivileged mode.
+For example, NFS with `root_squash` requires unprivileged mode.

 ```sh